DeloitteDigitalUK/xLab/docs/Meeting-Cadence.md

 ## Wednesday Retro, 3pm every other week @ Zoom & Miro
 - OBJECTIVE: open feedback and discussion of team sentiment over the past 2 weeks
 - RATIONALE: look back, learn, and do better next time (what went well, what could've gone better, heroes)
-- PROCESS: Over the course of an hour spend time reflecting over the past 2 weeks and, on a Miro board, put up notes for 'what went well', 'what could have gone better', and who you'd like to nominate as 'heroes'
+- PROCESS: Miro: over the course of an hour spend time reflecting over the past 2 weeks and, on a Miro board, put up notes for 'what went well', 'what could have gone better', and who you'd like to nominate as 'heroes'
 - DRI: [Sprint Sovereign](How-we-(enable)-work)

 ## Friday Demo & Chill, 4pm @ Zoom & Miro
  - OBJECTIVE: relax and celebrate the week-gone-by with a demo of something interesting or fun
  - RATIONALE: knowledge-sharing and social activity
- - DRI: ra
+ - DRI: RA

 Unless stated otherwise regular meetings are for **all team-members**